OpenSourceOV/raspberry-pi-setup/instructions.md

 3. Enable the Camera

-    From the start menu (raspberry icon top left of the screen) choose Settings then Raspiconfig

-    From the list of options choose click the radio to enable the Camera module.
+    From the start menu (raspberry icon top left of the screen) select Preferences then Raspberry Pi Configuration.
+Click the interfaces tab and click 'Enabled' next to Camera to enable the camera.
+Restart the Pi.

     ![](./images/open_config.jpg)
     ![](./images/config_gui.jpg)

-    Restart the Pi.

 4. Install python modules required for the image capture script (cavicapture).